muhammedakyuzlu/tensorflow_lite_libs_cpp/include/tensorflow/lite/g3doc/microcontrollers/library.md

 ## Generate the Arduino library

-A nightly build of the Arduino library is available via the Arduino IDE's library manager.

 If you need to generate a new build of the library, you can run the following script from the TensorFlow repository: